Can you get a mortgage if you’re self-employed?

 What are self-cert mortgages?

-Self-employed workers used to be able to prove their income by applying for a self-certification (or self-cert) mortgage.
-This allowed hopeful homebuyers to ‘self-certify’ how much they earned in a given year – which effectively meant they could take out a home loan without having to actually prove their earnings on paper.
+Self-employed people used to be able to prove their income by applying for a self-certification (or self-cert) mortgage.
+This allowed you to ‘self-certify’ how much you earned in a given year – which effectively meant you could take out a mortgage without having to actually prove what you earn.

-Dubbed ‘liar loans’ by the press, eventually the Financial Conduct Authority (FCA) decided that the risk of consumers being able to take on debt that they couldn’t afford to pay back was too great and self-cert mortgages were banned.
-Nowadays, self-employed people have to be able to prove their income just like everyone else.
+Eventually, the Financial Conduct Authority (FCA) banned self-cert mortgages – they put people at risk of taking on debt they couldn’t afford to pay back.
+So now, if you’re self-employed, you have to be able to prove your income just like everyone else.